gregzhadko/Hangfire.Documentation/getting-started/aspnet-core-applications.rst

      }
    }

 After updating the application settings, open the ``Startup.cs`` file.
 Startup class is the heart of ASP.NET Core application's configuration.
-First we need to import the ``Hangfire`` namespace.
+First, we need to import the ``Hangfire`` namespace.

 .. code-block:: csharp
    :emphasize-lines: 3,4